VINTAGE SELMER VALUE GUIDE

 The price variation is pretty extreme.

-GetASax (or another reputable dealer) has Selmer Mark VI tenors listed anywhere from $4000 (or lower) for a late serial, relacquered sax with old pads, up to maybe $15k+ for a nice example from an early serial range with original lacquer and everything great.
+GetASax (or another reputable dealer) has Selmer Mark VI tenors listed anywhere from $4000 (or lower) for a late serial, relacquered sax with old pads, up to maybe $18k+ for a beautiful example from an early serial range with original lacquer, a good overhaul, and everything great.

 On eBay, (and on some other websites) you may see sellers asking 2-5x those sorts of prices for clean Selmer Mark VI Tenors and you wonder if it’s possible that your horn is worth that much.